Reconfigurable Intelligent Surface-Assisted Massive MIMO: Favorable Propagation, Channel Hardening, and Rank Deficiency

 Otherwise, the channel model does not harden.
 Consequently, \eqref{eq:VarMeanRatio} can be utilized to determine if a channel model offers the channel hardening property as shown in Definition~\ref{DefChannelHardeningMetric}. \begin{definition} For each aggregated channel, the deterministic channel hardening metric is defined as

 \end{definition} The deterministic channel hardening metric in \eqref{eq:CHk} can be computed for practical propagation channel models.
-In some particular scenarios we can even derive this metric in the closed form expression. \textbf{The third lesson learned}: The channel hardening property makes each effective channel gain approach its mean value, with a high probability.
-The deterministic metric \eqref{eq:CHk} measures the hardening level of the channel vectors with a finite number of BS antennas and scattering elements.
+In some particular scenarios we can even derive this metric in the closed form expression.

+\textbf{The second lesson learned}: The channel hardening property makes each effective channel gain approach its mean value, with a high probability.
+The deterministic metric \eqref{eq:CHk} measures the hardening level of the channel vectors with a finite number of BS antennas and engineered scattering elements.

-\section{Rank Deficiency}
+\subsection{Rank Deficiency}